-Samsung's shares fell 5 percent over the past three months versus a 12 percent drop in Apple's shares.
+Samsung’s shares have fallen 5 percent over the past three months versus a 12 percent drop in Apple’s shares.

-Expectations for further momentum in Samsung's smartphone business grew after Apple's newest iPhone left investors and Apple's fans wishing for more than a souped-up version of its previous device introduced more than a year ago.
+Expectations for further momentum in Samsung’s smartphone business grew after Apple’s newest iPhone, unveiled this week, left investors and Apple’s fans wishing for more than a souped-up version of its previous device introduced more than a year ago.

 “I previously thought Apple’s new iPhone would slow Samsung’s handset earnings momentum, but there was no iPhone 5, and the iPhone 4S will not be a burden on Samsung in the fourth quarter,” said Ahn Seong-ho, an analyst at Hanwha Securities.

-But an intensifying legal battle with Apple over patents and designs threatens to derail Samsung's handset and component business.
-Apple is also Samsung's biggest customer, buying mainly chips and displays.
+But an intensifying legal battle with Apple over patents and designs threatens to dent growth of Samsung’s handset and component business.
+Apple is also Samsung’s biggest customer, buying mainly chips and displays.

 “I am very surprised at the (profit) numbers.
 I am guessing either a particular lineup of products with higher margins sold well, or cost cutting measures were aggressively implemented,” said James Song, an analyst at HI Investment & Securities.

-Some analysts were expecting one-off gains such as reduced provisioning costs relating to royalty payments to Microsoft Corp over smartphones and tablets using Android operating system, or a cheaper won currency to boost profitability.
+Some analysts expected one-off gains such as reduced provisioning costs relating to royalty payments to Microsoft over smartphones and tablets using Android, or a cheaper won currency to boost profitability.

-The South Korean won tumbled 9.4 percent against the dollar in the third quarter, making Korean producers cheaper to overseas consumers.
+The South Korean won tumbled 9.4 percent against the dollar in the third quarter, making Korean products cheaper to overseas consumers.